 We encourage University community members to report crimes promptly and to participate in and support crime prevention efforts.
+Reports may be made on behalf of another when, for example, the victim of a crime elects to or is unable to make such a report.
 The University community is much safer when all community members participate in safety and security initiatives.

-Tulane recognizes that confidentiality is particularly important to victims of crime and survivors of sexual assault.
-Tulane University students have several options to seek support and/or report a crime.
-These options fall into three categories: confidential, private and anonymous.
+Tulane recognizes that confidentiality is particularly important to survivors, victims, and witnesses of all crimes.
+Tulane University students and community members have several options to seek support and/or report a crime.
+These options fall into three categories: confidential, private, and anonymous.

 - Confidential: These resources are strictly confidential.
 Except in rare, extreme circumstances, nothing will be shared without your explicit permission.
 Exceptions to strict confidentiality are when the provider believes you are a threat to yourself or others.
-We encourage all victims and survivors to seek counseling to help process their experience, options, and to begin the recovery process.
-Examples of confidential resources include: The Counseling Center, The Health Center for Student Care, the Line, and SAPHE Peer Hotline. - Private: These conversations are kept as private as possible, but information must be shared with key staff members so that the university can offer resources and accommodations and take action if necessary for reasons of safety.
+We encourage all victims and survivors to seek counseling to help process their experience options and to begin the recovery process.
+Examples of confidential resources include The Counseling Center, The Health Center for Student Care, the Line, and the SAPHE Peer Hotline. - Private: These conversations are kept as private as possible, but information must be shared with key staff members so that the university can offer resources and accommodations and take action if necessary for reasons of safety.
 In planning any resource, the wishes of the person are given full consideration.
-Examples of private resources include: Case Management and Victim Support Services, Student Affairs Professional On-Call. - Anonymous: Anonymous reporting is an option if you are afraid of being identified as the complainant.
+Examples of private resources include Case Management and Victim Support Services and Student Affairs Professional On-Call. - Anonymous: Anonymous reporting is an option if you do not want to be identified as the complainant.
 However, you should realize that anonymous reports may not receive immediate attention and must include sufficient detail for the appropriate officials to be able to investigate if warranted.

 If you are the victim of a crime and do not want to pursue action within the University system or the criminal justice system, you may still want to consider making an anonymous report by visiting the TUPD website and filing a Silent Witness report.
 This form can be found at https://publicsafety.tulane.edu/submit-a-tip.
 You can also file an online report using the University's online report form: tulane.edu/concerns.
 You can file a report on the details of the incident without revealing your identity.
-By policy, we do not attempt to trace the origin of the person who submits this form, unless such action is deemed necessary for public safety.
-The purpose of an anonymous report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, the University can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime regarding a particular location, method, or assailant; and alert the campus community to potential danger.
+TUPD does not attempt to trace the origin of the person who submits the Silent Witness form unless such action is deemed necessary for public safety.
+The purpose of an anonymous report is to comply with your wish to keep the matter confidential while taking steps to ensure the future safety of yourself and others.
+With such information, the University can keep an accurate record of the number of incidents involving students, employees, and visitors; determine where there is a pattern of crime regarding a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution and may be considered for Timely Warning and Emergency Notifications.